crossbone-magister/timewarrior-extensions/README.md

 No dependency required!

 ## Installation
+Download or clone the repository.
-Copy or create a symlink of all the files in the `extensions/` folder to your timewarrior extensions forder.
+Copy or create a symlink of all the files in the `extensions/` folder to your timewarrior extensions folder.
 To find where the extension folder is, you can either run `timew extensions` or get more info on the [timewarrior doc](https://timewarrior.net/docs/api/).
 Make sure the files are executable.